-- In terms of its dry weight, the Generac GP6500 stands at only 172 lbs, meaning that is one of the lighter devices of the 6000-7000 rated wattage category Regarding dry weight, one of the champions in the same power range is the Sportsman GEN85KIDF, with a dry weight of only 133 lbs.
+- As for its weight, the Generac GP6500 weighs only 172 pounds, making it one of the lighter generators in the 6000-7000 rated wattage category.
+In terms of weight, one of the champions in their power range is the Sportsman GEN85KIDF, standing at just 133 lbs.

-- The run time is important, but also hugely depends on the capacity of the fuel tank and doesn't mean much if we don't talk about fuel consumption as well.
-This generator reaches an estimated fuel consumption of 0.66 GPH (gallon per hour) at a 50% load, making it average, for the previously mentioned wattage range.
+- While the run time is an important parameter, it is dependent on the fuel tank’s capacity and thus, doesn’t say much on its own unless we consider fuel consumption as well.
+This generator has an average fuel consumption among comparably powerful devices, as it reaches 0.66 GPH (gallon per hour) at a 50% load.
 If not satisfied with the afore-mentioned fuel consumption, you may wish to check out the Lifan ESI 7000iER-EFI.
 With a fuel consumption of as little as 0.38 GPH, it is one of the most efficient generators currently on the market.

 Here's a list of the most popular specific comparisons: